pimanlono/Enhanced-Hypatia-DoS-DDoS/README.md

 Enhanced Hypatia developed in this work
 --------------------

-In order to allow the simulation of tcp-syn attacks, the original tcp-socket-base.cc/.h files in ns-3 simulator must be replaced by the files provided here.
+In order to allow the simulation of tcp-syn attacks, the original tcp-socket-base.cc/.h files in ns-3 simulator must be replaced by the files provided in ns3-sat-sim directory.
 The path to the files is:
 src/internet/model/tcp-socket-base.cc
 src/internet/model/tcp-socket-base.h